irmen/prog8/docs/source/syntaxreference.rst

 	Level: module, block.
 	Sets special compiler options.

-	For a module option, only the ``enable_floats`` option is recognised, which will tell the compiler to deal with floating point numbers (by using various subroutines from the Commodore-64 kernal).
+    - For a module option, there is ``enable_floats``, which will tell the compiler to deal with floating point numbers (by using various subroutines from the Commodore-64 kernal).
       Otherwise, floating point support is not enabled.
+    - There's also ``no_sysinit`` which cause the resulting program to *not* include the system re-initialization logic of clearing the screen, resetting I/O config etc. You'll have to take care of that yourself.
+The program will just start running from whatever state the machine is in when the program was launched.
-	When used in a block with the ``force_output`` option, it will force the block to be outputted in the final program.
+    - When used in a block with the ``force_output`` option, it will force the block to be outputted in the final program.
 Can be useful to make sure some data is generated that would otherwise be discarded because it's not referenced (such as sprite data).

 .. data:: %asmbinary "<filename>" [, <offset>[, <length>]]

     Level: block.
     This directive can only be used inside a block.
     The assembler will include the file as binary bytes at this point, prog8 will not process this at all.
     The optional offset and length can be used to select a particular piece of the file.
     The file is located relative to the current working directory!

 .. data:: %asminclude "<filename>", "scopelabel"

     Level: block.
     This directive can only be used inside a block.
     The assembler will include the file as raw assembly source text at this point, prog8 will not process this at all, with one exception: the labels.
     The scopelabel argument will be used as a prefix to access the labels from the included source code, otherwise you would risk symbol redefinitions or duplications.
     If you know what you are doing you can leave it as an empty string to not have a scope prefix.
     The compiler first looks for the file relative to the same directory as the module containing this statement is in, if the file can't be found there it is searched relative to the current directory.

 .. data:: %breakpoint